-Each year, millions of wild animals are captured from their natural habitats or born into captivity, just to become pets.
-Our houses are not suitable homes for a wild animal.
+Each year, millions of wild animals are captured from their natural habitats or bred in captivity just to be kept as pets.
+But wild animals can’t thrive in human homes.

-Snakes, parrots, iguanas, tortoises, and even otters – these are just some of the species removed from the wild and currently suffering as pets.
+Snakes, parrots, iguanas, turtles, and even monkeys – these are just some of the animals removed from the wild or bred in cruel mills to be sold as pets.

-Watch our documentary below to learn more about the pet otter craze
+Watch our webinar below to learn more about nonhuman primates suffering in the pet trade.

-It is impossible to meet all of the needs for a wild animal if that animal is not in the wild.
-In a home or an enclosure, there is no way to replicate the space and freedom these animals enjoy in the wild.
+It is impossible to meet all of a wild animal’s needs in human homes.
+Whether in a home or an enclosure, there is no way to replicate the space and freedom these animals enjoy in the wild.

-Many are kept in spaces drastically smaller than their natural habitats.
-This means they can’t perform normal behaviors.
-Often, the animals do not receive the correct nutrition, even if owners try their best to feed them properly.
+Most are kept in spaces drastically smaller than their natural habitats.
+They aren’t able to engage in normal behaviors or even choose their own mates or what to eat.
+Many animals do not receive the correct nutrition, even when people try their best to feed them properly.

 Simply, if they’re not in the wild they will experience some level of suffering.

-Why is it bad to have exotic pets?
+Why is it bad to keep wild animals as pets?

 - Basic needs not met: At least 75% of pet snakes, lizards, tortoises and turtles die within one year of becoming a pet

-- Insufficient nutrition: Captive green iguanas can suffer from soft bones due to poor diet
+- Insufficient nutrition: It’s challenging to replicate a wild animal’s diet.
+For example, captive green iguanas can suffer from soft bones due to poor diet

 These animals suffer long before they reach our homes, too.
-Many so-called "exotic pets" suffocate and die in transit before they even reach pet stores.
+Many wild animals suffocate and die in transit before they even reach pet stores.

-Often, they’re shipped huge distances, and taken to countries vastly different from their original homes.
+For animals taken from the wild, they’re often shipped huge distances and taken to countries vastly different from their original homes.

-We know people often purchase exotic pets because they’re animal lovers.
+We know people often purchase wild animals because they’re animal lovers.
 Animals bring joy to our lives, so it’s understandable that we’d want them to be part of our homes.

-Many exotic pet owners, however, are unaware of the daily suffering their animals endure.
+Many people who keep wild animals, however, are unaware of the daily suffering these animals endure.

-We encourage everyone to appreciate and respect wild animals where they belong – in the wild.
-We should only share our homes with domesticated animals who’ve evolved over thousands of years to be our companions, and whose needs can be completely met as pets.
+We encourage everyone to appreciate wild animals where they belong – in the wild.
+We should only share our homes with domesticated animals who’ve evolved over thousands of years to be our companions and enjoy being with us as much as we enjoy being with them.